KasunChathuranga3732/student-system/README.md

 4. Access the Application
     - Angular front end: Open your web browser and go to http://localhost:4200.
 5. After select your csv file, you can see "Upload" button.
 Then click it.
-6. After upload complete, you can see "Show Tables" button.
+6. After complete uploading, you can see "Show Tables" button.
 Then click it.

 ## Stopping the Application
 To stop the application and remove the containers, run: docker-compose down